Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 found in temples or other places holy to the deity.
 Lower sanctity usually means you're in a place that's holy to the deity's enemies.

-It's okay for the clerid to have some spell overlap with their wizard buddy, as they will still be able to cast if they find themselves no a no-mana zone that's still normal sanctity.
+It's okay for the cleric to have some spell overlap with their wizard buddy, as they will still be able to cast if they find themselves no a no-mana zone that's still normal sanctity.